JaivePNG/kokimarket/README.md

+This is the start of the OkiMarket Project.
+Further descriptions coming soon.

 # A starter webpack project for React

 This is a starter project that uses webpack to transpile and bundle ES6 React code.
 To use, clone this repo and then `npm install`.